PredatorCZ/Xplorer/README.md

 - ColorVar (Animated Color) : is texmap class for constant color output

 # Building
-Requires [PreCore](https://github.com/PredatorCZ/PreCore) to be placed alongside this repo folder clone.

 Building will create _ObjDump and _BinDump folders alongside this repo folder clone.

 ## Editing .vcxproj